steve-237/Movie-App/README.md

 ## Movie Details Display:

-- Clicking on a movie from the list provides detailed information, such as the synopsis, cast, genre, and more.
+- Clicking on a movie from the list provides detailed information.

 - A movie poster or related images are also displayed.